By Nicole Nygate, Account Coordinator

 How to apply insights

-Using these insights, users are able to better understand how firms who collect an abundance of data on them discuss such information.
+Using these insights from the comparison of the language of advertising policies, users are able to better understand how firms that collect an abundance of data on them discuss such information.
 Additionally, the companies themselves are able to acknowledge how they communicate in relation to their competitors to see what works and what doesn’t.